unitaryfund/mitiq/README.md

 This prints out version information about core requirements and optional quantum software packages which Mitiq can interface with.

-If you would like to develop Mitiq, check out the [contribution guidelines](https://mitiq.readthedocs.io/en/stable/toc_contributing.html) for more information.
+If you would like to contribute to Mitiq, check out the [contribution guidelines](https://mitiq.readthedocs.io/en/stable/toc_contributing.html) for more information.